Karunabist/learning/README.md

 # Learning 👀

 1. First define space, what is space? collection of smallest units of that domain.It might be space of letters/words for language,numbers/objects for mathematics,atoms for physics,ions for chemistry,...,arrays for computer science.
-Each element in space has its own meaning.
+Each element of space has its own meaning.
-2. Second define function, which take input from space and do something meaningful.
-Grammetical(s+v+o) is for language, mathematical operations(+,-,/,...) for mathematics,..., CRUD in computer science.
+2. Second define function, which takes an input from the space and do something meaningful.
+Grammer(s+v+o) is for language, mathematical operations(+,-,/,...) for mathematics,..., CRUD operation in computer science.
 3. Second we receive output, which has beautiful meaning

 **Note: Creating/collecting more elements in space.
 Create perfect function will give perfect output.**